 Fesikh – a traditional dish made from dried, salted, and fermented saltwater fish.

-No list of food from Egypt is complete without a mention of the drinks.
+No list of foods from Egypt is complete without a mention of the drinks.

 Let’s talk about Egyptian Tea culture because it is such a prominent aspect of the nation.

 Tea is the national drink in Egypt enjoyed throughout the day both during and between meals.
-Cafes are filled with locals who gather to share shai, converse, and to play backgammon or dominoes.
+Cafes are filled with locals who gather to share shai, converse, listen to music, and to play backgammon or dominoes.
 It is customary to offer tea to guests, both at home and at local shops.